sql9/linux-router/README.md

 ## TODO

 - Option to ban private network access
-- Option to randomize MAC, IP, SSID, password
+- Option to randomize MAC
 - Option to redirect all DNS traffic

 ## Thanks